Author: George Lincoln

 Bangor Visibility Brigade

-The week finishes with the Visibility Brigade on Fridays.
-Join the brigade on the Essex Street overpass at the new time of 3:00 p.m. as we hold letters to spell out messages for the drivers on I-95!
+The week finishes with two highway overpass actions!
+There is the Visibility Brigade on the Essex Street I-95 overpass at the new time of 3:00 p.m.
 Learn more here.
-Tell them you read about it here
+Tell them you read about it here!

 Upcoming Events: